<?xml version="1.0" encoding="UTF-8"?>

 <channel>

-<atom:link href="http://antonjazz.com/rss-feed/" rel="self" type="application/rss+xml" />
+<atom:link href="https://antonjazz.com/rss-feed/" rel="self" type="application/rss+xml" />

-<description>Official web site of Seattle &#38; San Francisco based saxophonist &#38; composer Anton Schwartz.
-Site contains concert schedule, CD info, audio, video, blog, more.</description>
+<description>Seattle &#38; San Francisco based saxophonist &#38; composer Anton Schwartz.
+His concert schedule, CD info, audio, video, blog, lessons, more.</description>

 <sy:updatePeriod>hourly</sy:updatePeriod>